ferrybig/GameConsole-html/JSON_API.md

 @see: #server_status at #server affecting api
 ##### server_list
 Gets a list of all servers running

+Returns on succes:
+200 OK
+Servers : List of objects {
+	? : String
+        Used as server name
+}
 #### server affecting api
 These endpoints provides the options to operate on the servers themself
 ##### server_status